 - How to Install & Use Angular FontAwesome

-The apps usually need some sort of Run-time configuration information like URL end point etc, which it needs to load at startup.
-Also different environments like development, production & testing requires different environments etc.
+The apps usually need some Run-time configuration information like URL endpoint etc., which it needs to load at startup.
+Also, different environments like development, production & testing require different environments, etc.

-In the following Angular tutorials, we look at how Angular handles the error.
+In the following Angular tutorials, we look at how Angular handles errors.
 We handle errors by setting up a Global Error handler or custom error handler.
-Also,.whenever the error occurs in an HTTP operation, the Angular wraps it in an
+Also,.whenever the error occurs in an HTTP operation, Angular wraps it in an

 httpErrorResponse Object.
-Learn how to handle the HTTP Errors also.
+Learn how to handle HTTP Errors also.

 Learn how to use Angular CLI to speed up the development of Angular Application